offchan42/superkeras/README.md

 A bunch of Keras utilities and paper implementations written under TensorFlow backend

+It is made to work nicely with `tensorflow.keras` and TensorFlow 2.0.

 ## How to use

 Download this repository and put it inside your project as a folder named `superkeras`.

+One of the nice option is to do `git submodule add https://github.com/off99555/superkeras` in order to download this repo and track it as a part of your Git repository because this repo is frequently updated.

+Then simply `import superkeras` to use all the functionalities provided.
+See more info below.

 ### General utilities/helpers/extras